jonnylaw/ComposableStateSpaceModels/README.md

 Note that the algorithm has been initialised at the same parameter values we used to simulate the model, this kind of prior information is not typically known for real world processes, unless similar processes have been extensively studied.

-Diagnostic output from the MCMC run is presented in the figure below, using (ggmcmc)[http://xavier-fim.net/packages/ggmcmc/].
+Diagnostic output from the MCMC run is presented in the figure below, using [ggmcmc](http://xavier-fim.net/packages/ggmcmc/).

 ![

 ## Online Monitoring of MCMC

 For large, complex models requiring many parameters the MCMC run may take a long time.
 It is of interest to monitor the MCMC chain to see if it is converging.
-The function keeps track of the acceptance ratio and the variance of the estimate of the marginal log-likelihood, which can be used to (tune the PMMH algorithm)[https://darrenjw.wordpress.com/2014/06/08/tuning-particle-mcmc-algorithms/].
+The function keeps track of the acceptance ratio and the variance of the estimate of the marginal log-likelihood, which can be used to [tune the PMMH algorithm](https://darrenjw.wordpress.com/2014/06/08/tuning-particle-mcmc-algorithms/).
 As a rule of thumb, 30% acceptance ratio and marginal log-likelihood variance of 1 is ideal for convergence of the MCMC algorithm.
 In order to monitor the PMMH run for the bernoulli data, we need to modify it as such:

 ```scala
 val iters = ParticleMetropolis(mll, gaussianPerturb(0.5, 0.1)).iters(p)